Band (rock and pop)

 A rock band or pop band is a small musical ensemble that performs rock music, pop music, or a related genre.
 A four-piece band is the most common configuration in rock and pop music.
-In the early years, the configuration was typically two guitarists (a lead guitarist and a rhythm guitarist, with one of them singing lead vocals), a bassist, and a drummer (e.g. the Beatles and KISS).
+In the early years, the configuration was typically two guitarists (a lead guitarist and a rhythm guitarist, with one of them singing lead vocals), a bassist, and a drummer (e.g. the Beatles and Kiss).
 Another common formation is a vocalist who does not play an instrument, electric guitarist, bass guitarist, and a drummer (e.g. the Who, the Monkees, Led Zeppelin and U2).
 Sometimes, in addition to electric guitars, electric bass, and drums, also a keyboardist (especially a pianist) plays.

-Additionally, rock and pop bands can also include boy bands or girl bands, which many times have bands where the members do not play any instruments but sing and dance instead.
+Some rock and pop bands count as boy bands or girl bands, and often include members who do not play any instruments but sing harmony and dance instead.
 Such is the case of Menudo, the Spice Girls and K-pop groups, for example.

 Etymology

-The usage of band as "group of musicians" originated from 1659 to describe musicians attached to a regiment of the army and playing instruments which may be used while marching.
-This word also used in 1931 to describe "one man band" for people who plays several musical instruments simultaneously.
+The usage of band as "group of musicians" is first attested in 1659 when it referred to musicians attached to an army regiment and playing marching music.
+The term one man band was used at least from 1931 to describe a person who plays several musical instruments simultaneously.

 Two members

 The Black Keys are a two-part band consisting of drummer and a vocalist/guitarist lineup.

-Two-member rock and pop bands (such as Steely Dan, Hall & Oates, Soft Cell, Yazoo, Suicide, Pet Shop Boys, Timbuk 3, Eurythmics, Tears for Fears, the Black Keys, the White Stripes, and Twenty One Pilots) are relatively rare because of the difficulty in providing all of the musical elements which are part of the rock or pop sound (vocals, chordal accompaniment, bass lines, and percussion or drumming).
+Two-member rock and pop bands (such as Steely Dan, Hall & Oates, Soft Cell, Yazoo, Suicide, Pet Shop Boys, Timbuk 3, Eurythmics, Tears for Fears, the Black Keys, The White Stripes, and Twenty One Pilots) are relatively rare because of the difficulty in providing all of the musical elements which are part of the rock or pop sound (vocals, chordal accompaniment, bass lines, and percussion or drumming).
 Rock and pop duos typically omit one of these musical elements.
 In many cases, two-member bands omit a drummer, since guitars, bass guitars, and keyboards can all be used to provide a rhythmic pulse.